Nitindrdarker/Nitindrdarker/README.md

 💻 I enjoy programming and solving challenging problems.
 ⚡ Passionate about building **complex systems** that are scalable, efficient, and user-friendly.
-📱 Skilled in **Flutter, Django REST, and real-time data streaming**, with a focus on crafting secure, high-performance solutions.
+📱 Skilled in **Flutter, Django REST, Python, Java, SQL, and API design**, with a focus on crafting secure, high-performance solutions.
-🧩 Strong foundation in **data structures, algorithms, and API design**.
+🧩 Strong foundation in **data structures, algorithms, state management, and performance optimization**.

 ---